Purchases made through links may earn us a small commission, at no extra cost to you.

 Our Canmore helicopter tour reminded me of the importance of seeing a familiar place from a new perspective.
 It’s very rewarding not only to try something new, but also to discover a different side to a place you thought you knew so well.

-Photos from our Alpine Helicopters Sightseeing Tour in Canmore
+Photos from our Helicopter Sightseeing Tour in Canmore

 Tips for Taking a Helicopter Tour in Canmore